kmdouglass/bstore/docs/quickstart.rst

 .. _NumPy arrays: http://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html
 .. _h5py: http://www.h5py.org/

-We are currently exploring ways to enable B-Store to handle OME.TIFF metadata and drift correction data as well.

 Jupyter Notebook Examples
 +++++++++++++++++++++++++

-If you find that this quickstart guide insufficient, you can find more examples inside the Jupyter Notebooks at the `B-Store GitHub repository`_.
+If you want to learn more after working through the quick-start guide, then you can find examples inside the Jupyter Notebooks at the `B-Store GitHub repository`_.

+`Jupyter Notebooks`_ are a great way to interactively work with B-Store when writing code and are very common in the scientific Python community.
+They are free, powerful, and provide a convenient way to document your work and share it with others.
+Alternatively, you may use any other Python interpreter to work with B-Store functions.

 .. _B-Store GitHub repository: https://github.com/kmdouglass/bstore/tree/master/examples